mtvbrianking/laravel-ussd/readme.md

 **Arguments**

-You can pass arguments to actions via attributes or as variables.
+You can provide arguments for these actions either through attributes or by defining variables.

 ```xml
 <!-- Read from cache -->